 If you are working with R in a web-based context, like RStudio Server or Cloud, your experience of browser-based auth flows will be different from those using R, directly in the Console or through an IDE.
 You need to use out-of-band authentication, sometimes denoted “oob”.
 After the usual auth dance, instead of seeing “authentication successful, return to R!”, you are presented with an authorization code to copy and paste back into your R session.

 The need to use oob auth can sometimes be detected automatically.
 For example, oob auth is always used when the httpuv package is not installed.
-We have plans in gargle to automatically detect even more contexts that require oob auth (https://github.com/r-lib/gargle/issues/102).
-But in the meantime …
+However, gargle and httr currently fail to detect some other situations where oob is necessary.
+In these case, the user needs to recognize the situation and explicitly request oob auth.

-When oob auth is attempted in a setting where it is doomed to fail, you are redirected to localhost on port 1410 and receive an error along these lines:
+Here’s a typical presentation of this problem: during auth, you are redirected to localhost on port 1410 and receive an error along these lines:

 Chrome: This site can't be reached; localhost refused to connect.
 Firefox: Unable to connect; can't establish a connection.